Supervision for Spiritual Directors

 How much experience do you have?

-I've offered supervision for the past 10 years, totaling over 500 sessions, in a mix of individual and group contexts.
+I've offered supervision for the past 12 years, totaling over 550 sessions, in a mix of individual and group contexts.
+I've supervised graduates of various training programs as well as students in training at Anabaptist Mennonite Biblical Seminary (Elkhart, IN), Columbia Theological Seminary (Decatur, GA), and North Park Theological Seminary (Chicago, IL).

 How often do we meet?